Skip to content

 Have you considered going back to school and continuing where you left off?

 The UW AAS allows returning adult students to finish a degree they previously started.
-The program provides a solid foundation that stands alone or can lead to a bachelor’s degree within the UW System or at other four-year universities.
+The program provides a solid foundation that stands alone or can lead to a bachelor’s degree within the Universities of Wisconsin or at other four-year universities.

 For Lori Sipos, earning a degree has been a lifelong goal.
 As a single parent working full-time, she needed a program that could fit into her busy schedule.
 Thanks to the instructor-led and semester-based UW AAS program, Lori was able to get back into the rhythm of learning and make a successful transition into college.